sumup-oss/circuit-ui/.changeset/long-buttons-burn.md

 '@sumup/circuit-ui': patch
 ---

-Allow IconButton to have a loading state
+Allowed the loading state for the `IconButton` component.
+Pass an `isLoading` prop with an accessible `loadingLabel` label.